gaehlerm/SoftwareEngineering/README.md

 - Rafael Gort
 - Felix Gähler
 - Hans Märki
+- Bernhard Brodowsy
 - Claudia Gähler
+- Barbara Schneider
+- Fabian Mäser
 - ... you?

+Furthermore I'd like to thank Uwe Schmitt and the Research Software Engeneering (RSE) community

 I would also thank to Martin Fowler, Robert C. Martin, and Dave Thomas, amoung others, for their moral support and their great books.
 Though, little surprisingly, they didn't have time to read through this book.

 Copilot and Wordvice helped me a lot writing this book.
 Copilot at times gave me some inspiration on how to finish a sentence and Wordvice helped me out with improving the language.
 When revising this text, I just realized once again how poor my English was.

+I would also like to thank the team of Pearson Germany for their support.

 # 5. Preface